ANAMIKA

 But I had answers: "Hey, with elephants, just like some homo sapiens, you can't really make out the gender from behind!"

-Then, someone asked: "That's okay, but why exactly did you run after it?"
+Then, someone asked: "That's okay, but why exactly did you chase the elephant?"
 I was stumped!
 An aunt helped out: Look, boys will always be boys!"

 ------------